 Skip to main content

-Not so long ago, a close friend of mine started his career with enthusiasm and carism.
+Not so long ago, a close mate of mine, Kasper Nymand, started his career with enthusiasm and carism.
 Knowing him since forever, I was at the same time happy for his focus onto a brilliant start and worried for noticing he was distancing himself from everyone.
 It's emblematic when you see yourself in others, especially when you too have struggled to find an equilibrium between work and family.

 So there was I, following his start and wondering to myself, should I warn him on measuring his enthusiasm?
 Is that even something someone wants to hear?
 Should I let him learn his compass alone?